Skip to content

 Features

-• 3 Manifolds: Euclidean, Poincaré Ball, and Hyperboloid with complete geometric operations
+• 5 Manifolds: Euclidean, Poincaré Ball, Hyperboloid, Proper Velocity, and Product Manifold (mixed-curvature composition) — all with complete geometric operations

-• Neural Network Layers: 13+ hyperbolic layers including linear, convolutional, and regression layers
+• Neural Network Layers: 20+ hyperbolic layers including linear, convolutional, regression, attention, and PV layers

 • Activation Functions: 4 hyperbolic activations (ReLU, Leaky ReLU, Tanh, Swish)